Last updated: 18.02.2024

 6. Close the Fuel window.

-Step 2: Setting the fuel, consumption and CO2 emissions of the vehicles
+Step 2: Set the fuel, consumption and CO2 emissions for the vehicles

 Tip

-It is only necessary to set the fuel and consumption or the CO2 emissions.If both the CO2 emissions/km and consumption/km are specified, the CO2 emissions/km are used to calculate the climate impact.
+It is only necessary to set the fuel and consumption or the CO2 emissions.If both CO2 emissions in g/km and consumption/km are stated, CO2 emissions in g/km are used to calculate the climate impact.

 To set the fuel and specify the CO2 emissions for a vehicle, proceed as follows: